codexns/shellenv/readme.md

 ## Development

-Tests can be run by using SubTest.
+Tests can be run by using Package Coverage.